Solar Energy Development PEIS Links

 The National Renewable Energy Laboratory (NREL) is the nation's primary laboratory for renewable energy and energy efficiency research and development (R&D).
 The laboratory's scientists and researchers support critical market objectives to accelerate research from scientific innovations to market-viable alternative energy solutions.

-The National Renewable Energy Laboratory (NREL) has developed an interactive mapping tool, called Solar Prospector, that allows users to examine, distribute, and analyze solar resource data for the United States and northern Mexico.
+The National Renewable Energy Laboratory (NREL) has developed an interactive mapping tool, called the National Solar Radiation Database (NSRDB) Viewer, that allows users to examine, distribute, and analyze solar resource data for the United States and northern Mexico.
 It assists in making decisions about optimal locations for CSP plants.
 Users can explore temporal and spatial aspects of NREL's solar resource data and can download the resource data for use outside of the tool.

 Sandia National Laboratories Photovoltaic Systems Research and Development

 Sandia National Laboratories works with the U.S. photovoltaic industry, the U.S. Department of Energy, the National Renewable Energy Laboratory, other government agencies, and international organizations to increase the world-wide use of photovoltaic power systems by reducing cost, improving reliability, increasing performance, removing barriers, and growing markets.
 Site includes photo database.

 Photovoltaic Environmental Research Assistance Center at Brookhaven National Laboratory

 This website provides information and guidance for the photovoltaic community and interested public based on work funded primarily by the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, Solar Technologies Program.
 This center has been established at Brookhaven National Laboratory to provide focused environmental health safety information to the photovoltaic community.

 Bureau of Land Management (BLM)